 How Did Batteries Catch Fire on a Flight to Australia?

 Details are a little sparse in the early reports about this incident.
 What we do know is that after interviewing the injured woman, the Australian Transport Safety Bureau (ATSB) says she woke up during the flight when she heard a loud popping sound, like a small explosion.
-Startled into waking, she began to feel burns on the side of her face.
+Startled awake, she began to feel burns on the side of her face.
 She grabbed at the area, not yet aware of the source of the injury.
 That action jogged the headphones off her ears, at which point they slid down around her neck.

 The burning pain continued; having identified the headphones as the problem, the woman pulled them off and threw them on the floor of the airplane cabin.
 The flaming electronics began to melt onto the floor, at which time flight attendants threw them into a hastily-filled bucket of water and took them to the rear of the plane.
 The headphones left a burned patch on the airplane floor, as well as the lingering unpleasant odors of burnt plastic and hair.
 Unable to crack a window for ventilation, passengers had to endure the nine remaining malodorous hours of the long-haul flight.